 Choosing your design

 WordPress allows you choose a simple design from hundreds of free templates.
 You can choose to pay a little extra for a premium template, but it’s worth starting out with a free one.
 You can pick from various layouts, colour schemes, and ideas.
 Choose your favourite, and it will instantly snap onto your website.
 Now, you can make subtle changes to the layout and colours.
 Again, don’t worry – you don’t need to know any pesky code.
 Choose a style and color scheme that matches your topic, and makes people feel at home.
-Finally, make sure it’s simple and easy to navigate.
+Finally, make sure it’s simple and easy to navigate for a successful blog.

 Create a schedule of content